Wild JourneysWild JourneysWild Journeys

 The Okavango is a vast river that never meets the sea.
 Instead, its clear waters spread across the Kalahari Desert, forming Africa's largest wetland.
 The Delta is an oasis amidst the vast plains and pans of the desert that covers most of Southern Africa.
 Its waterways are a collection of meandering channels, creating a haven for Africa's most notable wildlife.

-POM POM CAMP (B / L / D)
+THE CAMP (B / L / D)

-The Camp is located on Pom Pom Island in a private concession situated in the heart of the Okavango Delta and on the head waters of the Xudum river system.
+The Camp is located on a Island in a private concession situated in the heart of the Okavango Delta and on the head waters of the Xudum river system.
 The area lies on the western boundary of the Moremi Game Reserve and offers superb Okavango scenery and a true Okavango wilderness experience.

 The main building is attractively designed and constructed of thatch and canvas and comprises lounge, dining, bar and pool areas, as well as a gift shop and the boma area.
 The swimming pool is situated close to the main lodge and the bar, making a perfect location to enjoy a relaxing afternoon in the heat of the day.

 Accommodation consists of nine luxury safari tents in true traditional safari style, all with full en-suite semi open ablution facilities.
-Eight en-suite safari tents with overlooking views of the PomPom lagoon.
+Eight en-suite safari tents with overlooking views of the lagoon.
 The tents are uniquely positioned under the shade of the surrounding trees.

 One family safari tent that can accommodate four with en-suite facilities and close proximity to the main lodge.

-Pom Pom is one of the camps in the Okavango Delta that is able to offer game drives within our private concession area.
+The camps in the Okavango Delta that is able to offer game drives within our private concession area.
 Morning and evening game drives in the company of our qualified guides will give you the opportunity to view all the big game and night life of this environment.

 A mokoro trip is a fantastic way to experience the wonders of the Okavango Delta.
 In the company of a professional poler with vast experience of the Delta, you will be able to enjoy the sights and sounds of this unique habitat and learn about the waterways and wildlife.